-The Convention applies to all vessels, existing and newbuild, though the timeline for compliance with the BWC varies from vessel to vessel.
+The implementation of the Ballast Water Convention (BWC), agreed by the MEPC at its 71st meeting in July 2017, is likely to gather pace in 2018.
 Ships under construction whose keel was laid on or after 8 September 2017 must conduct ballast water management that at least meets the D-2 standard from the date they are put into service.

 FastBallast for compliance monitoring of ballast water discharge